 If you are unsure or you do not know how to answer these questions, get help.
 By getting help early, you might be able to prevent problems.
 By reporting your concerns, you might be able to contain problems.
 By always keeping in mind this Code, you will be able to help Argonaut Gold and your fellow employees adhere to the Code; you will help them to do the right thing.

 Argonaut Gold has established a reporting Hotline and a reporting website for the reporting of any concerns you may identify as potentially in violation of the Code.
-In order to access the Hotline, simply call 1-866-807-4448 in the U.S. and 1-800-288-2872 in Mexico.
+In order to access the Hotline – in the U.S.: simply call 1-866-807-4448, and in Mexico, follow the two-step process: Step 1: Dial the AT&T access code 1-800-462-4240 and Step 2: Dial the Navex hotline 1-866-807-4448.
 You can either identify yourself, or remain anonymous.
 What is important is that matters under the Code are reported.
 If you do not feel comfortable speaking to your supervisor or an executive within the Company, you are urged to utilize this Hotline or visit the reporting website https://argonautgoldinc.alertline.com/gcs/welcome.
 Argonaut considers the Code and related policies to be of the utmost importance.
 The Hotline and the Website are ways to be sure we are all doing our job to make sure the Code is upheld and enforced.